-- Next, make sure you review your resume; this document basically sells you to the company.
+- Next, make sure you review your resume; this document sells your abilities to the company.
 Your resume should be up to date and tailored to fit the company's specific needs.

-- One of the most difficult aspects of a job interview are the questions that will be posed to you.
-There will be some basic questions as well as some tougher questions that you may be expected to answer.
+- One of the most difficult aspects of a job interview are the questions they will ask you.
+There will be some basic questions as well as some tougher questions that the employer expects you to answer.

 The professional dress code is by far, one of the most important elements of business that a prospective employee must know.

 - Avoid casual clothing; no tee shirts, jeans, or unsightly stains or rips are appropriate for this setting.